-The test-bed architecture proposed ncludes all the components needed, from the highest-level items located in the Supervisory level to the most basic elements sited at the Field and Control level.
-It also includes three types of communication channel: digital and analog input and output signals, ethernet and serial communications.
+The test-bed architecture proposed includes all the components needed, from the highest-level items located in the Supervisory level to the most basic elements sited at the Field and Control level.
+It also includes three types of communication channel: digital and analog input and output signals, Ethernet and serial communications.
 In addition, the main control protocols from the energy sector are represented: DNP 3.0, MODBUS and IEC 104.

 Additionally, in order to carry out tests, an agent needs to be connected directly to the test-bed (SCADA LAB Testing Agent).